asyncapi/asyncapi-react/README.md

 This repository comes in with a [Playground application](https://www.asyncapi.com/asyncapi-react/).
 Test it to see the component in action and play with it before you use it in your application.

-You can also run the Playground locally by following [this](development-guide.md#install-dependencies) instruction from our development guide.
+You can also run the Playground application locally by following [this](development-guide.md#install-dependencies) instruction from the development guide.

 ## Usage